If you’re a farmer affected by recent flooding in the Midwest, please check out this running list of available resources.

 5. Recovery is a Long Process… and Often Includes Mental Health Issues

 Recovery from a disaster will be a long process.
-As is the case with other traumatic experiences, people tend to go through stages as they react to a disaster, including anger, depression, fear, etc. Attention to the mental health of everyone involved is essential.
+As is the case with other traumatic experiences, people tend to go through stages as they react to a disaster.
+Attention to the mental health of everyone involved is essential.
 Be patient and caring with yourself and others.

 Feeling like the stress is unbearable?
 Call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
 You do not have to be suicidal to make the call!